 - Developmental Assignments: Lead participants shall conduct their developmental assignments in the geographic location where they are permanently stationed.
 One extended TDY (Not to Exceed 179 days), will be required and centrally-funded by USAASC.

-- Graduation: Graduation from the LEAD program requires successful completion of all mandatory program training requirements and developmental assignments, submission of an article for publication consideration in the Army AL&T magazine and application for consideration by the Army’s LTC/GS-14 Acquisition Key Billet Product Manager/Acquisition Director/Product Director board.
+- Graduation: Graduation from the LEAD program requires successful completion of all mandatory program training requirements and developmental assignments, submission of an article for publication consideration in the Army AL&T magazine and application for consideration by the Army’s LTC/GS-14 Acquisition Key Billet Product Manager/Acquisition Director.

-Applicants must meet ALL of the following requirements:
+Applicants must meet ALL of the following requirements, at time of application:

 - Be a current Department of the Army Acquisition Workforce (AAW) member serving in a Career or Career Conditional appointment, as documented on ACRB, Section III.